CopernicaMarketingSoftware/Documentation/Publisher/en/database-import.md

 But if you do use a different format you can use the option to automatically convert these wrong dates.
 Dates in other formats are automatically recognized and converted to our notation.
 However, this is not a 100% safe conversion.
-The date 03-09-1980 can be read as 3 september or as 9 march.
+The date 03-09-1980 can be read as 3 September or as 9 March.
 So it is better not to rely on this conversion and always upload files that use the Copernica format.

 Invalid dates are ignored and are converted into 0000-00-00 dates.